 9. Emperor Penguins

-After the female penguin goes through the draining process of laying her eggs, she must return to the ocean to feed and recover, leaving the father penguin to keep the egg safe and warm during the winter months.
-He must stand completely still with the egg tucked safely between his feet during some of the most brutal weather months in Antarctica.
+After the female penguin goes through the draining process of laying her egg, she must return to the ocean to feed and recover, leaving Dad to keep the egg safe and warm for the rest of the winter.
+This means keeping the egg tucked safely between his feet during Antarctica’s brutal winter months, which definitely isn’t easy.
 If he moves or lets the egg get exposed to the bitter air, the offspring could perish.
-What an amazing responsibility, and an amazing dad!
+What a huge responsibility, and an amazing dad!

-Although different in appearance and habitat, frogs and toads actually share a lot of similarities when it comes to parenting.
-Some male frogs keep their tadpoles in their mouth until they are ready to explore the world on their own.
-One type of toad, accurately named the midwife toad, carries around his young on his legs, embedded in his skin, until they are ready to emerge.
+Though they differ in appearance and habitat, frogs and toads have a lot in common when it comes to parenting.
+Some male frogs keep their tadpoles in their mouth until they’re ready to explore the world on their own.
+One type of toad (accurately named the midwife toad) carries his unhatched eggs on his back legs until they’re ready to emerge.
 Talk about dedication!

 This catfish isn’t hardheaded when it comes to his parenting duties.
 Quite the opposite, actually!
 He carries around the fertilized eggs in his mouth for up to 60 days until they hatch.
 It’s a method called mouthbrooding.
 He can’t eat during this period, but he keeps his young safe and that’s all that matters to him!

 Gorillas may look tough and love beating their chests, but that gruff exterior hides a generous family man.
 Gorillas spend lots of time fending off rival gorillas, but they also make time to feed their whole (and frequently large) family, make time to play with the kids, and even let Mrs. Gorilla eat first with him before everybody else digs in.